SegiH/You2Me/README.md

 This web app supports over 1000 sites.
 The app has a searchable list of the sites supported by You2Me at the bottom by checking "Show Supported Sites".

-Please see INSTALL.md for installation instructions
+Please see INSTALL.md for installation instructions.